Diabetes Resources in Washtenaw County

 - Learn how to control blood sugar, eat properly and prevent complications.

-- Physician directed weight management program teaches new life skills that will improve weight and overall health.
+- HMR Weight Loss Program: Physician directed weight management program teaches new life skills that will improve weight and overall health.

 Locate the farmer’s market nearest you.
 Find out which farmers’ markets accept SNAP/Bridge (food stamps), Double Up Food Bucks, WIC Project FRESH, Senior Project FRESH and Prescription for Health.